Potential dangers of an IUD?

 If the real cause of the excessive bleeding or painful periods was treated in the first place, with natural options of diet, lifestyle and safe herbal combinations, this sometimes tragedy would be avoided.

-Happy Hormones is a program that addresses these imbalances and allows the body to heal itself so that painful periods and heavy bleeding are no longer an occurrence.
+Happy Healthy YOU has a program that addresses these imbalances and allows the body to heal itself so that painful periods and heavy bleeding are no longer an occurrence.

 By focussing on the larger endocrine imbalance that is the root cause of the problem, it allows everything to fall into place; and women can lead a happy, healthy life; rather than being stuck in a mire of emotional and physical symptoms.

-Think seriously about the real and hidden consequences of a Mirena.
-I do not have any alternative motive in pointing out problems with the Mirena.
+Think seriously about the real and hidden consequences of a hormonal IUD.
+I do not have any alternative motive in pointing out problems with hormonal IUDs.
 It's just that I have seen too many, to remain quiet.

 Actually, I should be encouraging them - because they cause the hormonal imbalance which the Happy Hormones program treats!